 Thousands of Medicare beneficiaries change their coverage each year during several enrollment windows.
 Find out how and when you can switch plans.

 Many seniors opt for Medicare Advantage over original Medicare because of the additional benefits associated with it.
-Dental care, vision screenings, and hearing aids, for example, are all non-covered services under Original Medicare, whereas Medicare Advantage plans commonly pick up their tab.
-And new supplemental benefits are making Medicare Advantage an even more appealing option going into 2020.
+Dental care, vision screenings, and hearing aids, for example, are all non-covered services under Original Medicare, whereas Medicare Advantage plans commonly pick up some of the cost of these services.
+And supplemental benefits are making Medicare Advantage an even more appealing option for 2022.

 As a reminder, Medicare Advantage plans are offered by private insurers but are required to offer at least the same level of coverage as Original Medicare.
-They charge their own premiums (though there are many zero-premium plans available), impose their own networks, and set their own rules.
-In other words, they’re less standardized than Original Medicare, where enrollees can see any doctor in the United States.
+They charge their own premiums (though there are many zero-premium plans available, with the enrollees only having to pay the premium for Medicare Part B; some plans even pay a portion of the Part B premiums on behalf of their enrollees), impose their own networks, and set their own rules.
+In other words, they’re less standardized than Original Medicare, where enrollees can see almost any doctor in the United States.

 These days, however, there’s a new incentive to sign up for a Medicare Advantage plan.
 That’s because insurers offering Advantage plans now have the flexibility to include more supplemental benefits – services that Original Medicare does not cover.

-Many of these new benefits relate to quality of life more so than treating an actual medical condition.
-For example, under the new rules, Medicare Advantage plans can now pay for these new services for qualifying enrollees:
+Some of these new benefits relate to quality of life more so than treating an actual medical condition.
+For example, Medicare Advantage plans can now pay for these relatively new services for qualifying enrollees: